qtlHD/qtlHD/doc/input/mapping_inputs.md

 # Mapping inputs

-Version 0.1 (December 2011)
+Version 0.10 (December 2011)

+This document describes the new qtab standard. qtab is a human readable tab delimited file format for QTL data.

 In general, file standards for QTL mapping are a muddle.
 The basic premises, however, are pretty straightforward.
 For qtlHD, we propose a 'final' tab-delimited format that will also have a binary (and perhaps XML) counterpart representation.
 A choice for tab-delimited (or TSV, tab separated value) files is made to secure human readability (and editability!) of data.

-Since TSV files
-contain no 'grammar' we describe content and set options through section header information.
+Since TSV files contain no 'grammar' we describe content and set options through section header information.
 In principle we attempt to DRY (do not repeat yourself) and sparse data (no inclusion of zero values).
 The idea is to have a simple, straightforward standard that can be applied to 95% of cases, is easily readable by humans, and easily parsable by software.

 In addition, the new tab delimited format should be versioned, extensible, handle names with spaces (except tabs), and allow some validation of section